Introducing your baby to reading: 0–12 months

 • Read books with your child frequently.

 • Once they’re able, let your little one choose which book to read.
-It’s normal for kids this age to want to read the same book over and over.
+It’s normal if they want to read the same book over and over.
 The repetition helps them feel secure, and they understand the story better with each new reading.

 • Borrow books regularly from the library.
 This way, your child always has access to new books and can develop an interest in particular subjects or genres.
 Keep reading their favourite books to them as often as they want.

-• During storytime, sit facing your child or look at them often so they can see your facial expressions and lip movements.
+• During story time, make sure they can see your face or look at them often so they can see your facial expressions and lip movements.
 They’ll also benefit from watching you articulate words.

 • Set up a little reading nook in the living room or in your child’s bedroom to get them excited about reading time.
 Once your little one is mobile, make sure they can get their books on their own.

 • Read for enjoyment.
-You’ll show your child that books are fun and exciting sources of knowledge.
-As their role model, you are the ideal person to inspire their love of reading.
+You’ll show your child that books are fun.
+As their role model, you are the ideal person to instill them with a love of reading.

 Things to keep in mind